landindonner/ELK_Stack_Project/README.md

     #module_name = command
     ```

-Next use Nano to edit the IP addresses in the hosts file: `root@containerID:/etc/ansible# nano hosts`
+Next use nano to edit the IP addresses in the hosts file: `root@containerID:/etc/ansible# nano hosts`

 Hosts can be grouped together under headers using brackets: `[webservers]` or `[databases]` or `[workstations]`

 - Uncomment the `[webservers]` header line and add the IP addresses of all of the web servers: `10.0.0.5, 10.0.0.6, 10.0.0.7`

-Ansible works by creating a python script and then runs that script on the target machine using that machine's installation of Python.
-Typically, Ansible may have issues determining which python to use on the target machine, but this is solved by forcing ansible to use python 3.
+Ansible works by creating a Python script and then running that script on the target using that machine's installation of Python.
+Historically, Ansible has had issues determining which version of Python to use on the target machine.
+This is resolved by forcing ansible to use Python 3 using a configuration in the hosts file:

 - Add the line: `ansible_python_interpreter=/usr/bin/python3` besides each IP address.